Mark Taylor (sound engineer)

-Mark Taylor (born 1 December 1966 in Farnborough, Kent, England) is a sound effects mixer.
+Mark Taylor (born 1 December 1966) is a sound effects mixer and re-recording mixer.

 Taylor has won two Primetime Emmy Awards.
 The first in 2000 for his work on RKO 281, and his second in 2002 for Band of Brothers: Carentan.
 In 2014, Taylor and his fellow sound mixers were nominated for an Academy Award for Best Sound Mixing for the 2013 film Captain Phillips.
-Mark Taylor was nominated again at the 88th Academy Awards for the film The Martian.
+Taylor was nominated again at the 88th Academy Awards for the film The Martian.
 In 2020, he received his third Academy Award nomination and first win for Best Sound Mixing for the 2019 film, 1917, at the 92nd Academy Awards.
+He received further nominations, this time in the category of Best Sound, for his work on No Time to Die (2021) and Top Gun: Maverick (2022), winning his second Academy Award for the latter.
+He was nominated again for Best Sound for his work on Mission: Impossible – Dead Reckoning Part One (2023).